Malheiro, Kiluba, Cuppett win Section 9 wrestling titles

 “I’m going to go to the state practices and work my butt off,” Malheiro added.
 “I’ll hopefully go up there and win a match.”

 Kiluba pinned Onteora’s Matt Shields to win the 170-pound championship.
-Like Malheiro, it was his first section title.
+Like Malheiro, it was his first section title and it will be his first trip to states.
 The win “felt good,” as he had lost in the finals the past two years.

 “I worked so hard this season,” Kiluba said.
 “So when I won it, it was just amazing.”